Patient pathway

 The efficiency of care pathways is a key problem area for all those involved in the healthcare system, who face their own challenges:

-- Healthcare authorities, who are tasked with making the healthcare system more efficient and modern, by optimizing patient care at the local, regional and national level, curbing inequality in access to care –which varies greatly from one territory to another– while limiting healthcare expenses and specifically hospitalization expenses (the shift to outpatient care, for example, represents one of the solutions for reducing hospitalizations implemented by many countries).
+- Healthcare authorities, who are tasked with making the healthcare system more efficient and modern, by guaranteeing safety and quality of care at the local, regional, and national level, curbing inequality in access to care –which varies greatly from one territory to another– while limiting healthcare expenses and specifically hospitalization expenses (the shift to outpatient care or homecare are examples of solutions for reducing hospitalizations implemented by many countries).

 - Accordingly, healthcare professionals, seek ongoing improvement in their practices in order to provide the best possible care for their patients, better coordination with all the stakeholders in a sector (private, hospital, medico-social, institutions, health insurance and insurers, etc.), and support from state structures to facilitate patient management, for example by managing patient data.

-- Healthcare manufacturers, suppliers of drugs and medical devices, who play an active role in the process of improving care pathways through various actions bringing value to patients, doctors, healthcare authorities, and beyond their products: through funding and implementing patient pathway optimization programs, by developing solutions and services (e.g. mobile applications for monitoring treatment, medical telemonitoring solutions, etc.) or, for example, by setting up new roles at the interface between industry and private/hospital (e.g. MSL –Medical Science Liaison– wo are becoming fundamental stakeholders in regional healthcare ecosystems).
+- Healthcare manufacturers and suppliers of drugs and medical devices play an active role in the process of improving care pathways through various actions, such as bringing value to patients, doctors, healthcare authorities, and beyond their products: through funding and implementing patient pathway optimization programs, by developing solutions and services (e.g. mobile applications for monitoring treatment, medical telemonitoring solutions, information and testimonial videos, information leaflets, patient support programs, etc.) or, for example, by setting up new roles and responsibilities at the interface between industry and private/hospital (e.g. MSL –Medical Science Liaison– who are becoming fundamental stakeholders in regional healthcare ecosystems).
 All of these actions help to establish the healthcare industry manufacturers in an even more public position.

-More generally, many challenges affect all the stakeholders involved, starting with the patient, and can be optimized by establishing a process to optimize the care pathway:
+More generally, many challenges affect all the stakeholders involved, starting with the patient, and can be optimized by establishing a process to optimize the care pathway, including:

 What tools or methods should be implemented in order to speed up diagnosis?
 How do you inform and train healthcare professionals in order to reduce diagnosis time?